Routine Dental Checkup

-Dr. Jean is very familiar with the phrase, “Accidents happen.”
-No matter the situation, Dr. Jean knows how to handle it.
+We are very familiar with the phrase, “Accidents happen.”
+No matter the situation, Dr. Jean and Dr. Cyelee know how to handle it.
 If your child experiences a dental accident that causes him or her any amount of dental pain, call us immediately.
 We can talk you through the situation and help relieve your stress.
 If needed, we will schedule a same-day emergency appointment.
 We would rather you be safe than sorry, so if you think it is an emergency, call us at 919-303-2873!

 Sedation and Anesthesia

 Nitrous oxide is a sweet-smelling, colorless blend of gases.
 The amount of oxygen present in the blend of gases is actually more than what is in the normal air we breathe in the atmosphere.
 When nitrous oxide is inhaled, it makes most people feel happy, relaxed, and sometimes, giggly—that’s why it is often called “laughing gas.”
 Nitrous oxide is a very safe and comfortable way to help many children receive the dental treatment they need.
 Click for more on sedation.

 Children with Special Needs

 Our Process for Children with Special Needs

 We are trained to work with all children, and especially those with special needs!
-Dr. Jean and our wonderful team have been trained to work with your child no matter what his or her needs may be.
+Dr. Jean, Dr. Cyelee and our wonderful team have been trained to work with your child no matter what his or her needs may be.
 We have obtained extensive specialty training and have the experience, patience, and knowledge to help your children through all of their dental cleanings and treatment.